 People who send nude images of themselves usually assume they will be kept private.
 Particularly if they sent one to someone they trusted.
 But even if it was sent to someone they don’t know that well, or to a friend as a joke - it is still abusive if that person shares the images with others.

 Unfortunately, sometimes nudes do get shared around schools and amongst friendship groups, or even more widely than that.
 If you have sent a nude, or are thinking about sending one, read our advice article ‘Send me a pic?’

 How does it feel to have a nude image shared?

-It can be devastating to have a nude image or video shared with people who weren’t meant to see it.
+It can be devastating when someone’s nude image or video is shared with people who weren’t meant to see it.

 Many young people who have experienced this say it was extremely distressing.
 It can cause serious long-term harm to confidence, self-esteem, friendships and relationships.
-If they find it hard to keep coming to school or concentrate on their studies, they might miss out on the education opportunities and results they deserve.
+If the person finds it hard to keep coming to school or concentrate on their studies, they might miss out on the opportunities and results they deserve.